lizmat/paths/README.md

   * :dir

 The named argument `:dir` accepts a matcher to be used in smart-matching with the basename of the directories being found.
+If accepted, will produce both files as well as other directories to recurse into.

 It defaults to skipping all of the directories that start with a period (also if an undefined value is specified).

   * :file